-After two nights in Athens, the group will travel by bus to Corinth, Mycenae, and Epidaurus.
-Then, after another day in Athens, we travel by ferry to the island of Paros, where we embark on three yachts; these yachts will be our home for the next two weeks.
-The yachts will be about forty feet long, each with three or four two-person cabins.
+CONDITIONS After three nights in Athens, the group will travel by bus to Delphi.
+The next day we return to Athens, where we embark on our yachts; these yachts will be our home for the next two weeks.
+At the end of the program we leave the boats in Paros and take a ferry back to Athens.
+The yachts will be about forty-four feet long, each with three or four two-person cabins.
 Linen, blankets, and towels are provided.
-Each boat has one or two heads (bathroom with toilet, sink: the bathroom doubles as a shower stall; one can also shower on the swimming platform at the stern), a galley (kitchen) and salon, and cold running water (also hot when the engine has been running).
-This Bavaria 41 Holiday (which Stone and Lehmann sailed in the Cyclades in June of 2003) is typical.
-Visit Virgin Island Sailing Ltd (http://www.visailing.com/kiria/Kiriacoulis-yacht-charters.html) for more information on the charter company we use.

-Conditions on the boat will be quite crowded and privacy non-existent-but such is part of the adventure!
-Two people will share a bed that is irregularly shaped and less than double size, and the cabin walls are quarterinch plywood.
-You will find plenty of room for reading, writing, snacking, and studying, plenty of deck space for sunbathing and dolphin-spotting, the entire sea for swimming and snorkeling, and-as we shall be in a harbor nearly every night-plenty of activities on shore: shops, restaurants, clubs, Internet cafes, hiking.
+Each boat has two heads (bathroom with toilet and sink; the bathroom doubles as a shower stall; one can also shower on the swimming platform at the stern), a galley (kitchen) and salon, and cold running water (also hot when the engine has been running).
+This Bayaria 41 Holiday (which Stone and Lehmann sailed in the Cyclades in June of 2003) is typical, though somewhat smaller than our boats.
+Visit http:/www.visailing .com/kiria/Kiriiaco ulis-vacht-charters. htmlfor more information on the charter company we use.
+Conditions on the boat will be quite crowded and privacy nonexistent-but such is part of the adventure!
+Two people will share a bed that is irregularly shaped and less than double size, and the cabin walls are quarter-inch plywood.
+You will find plenty of room for reading, writing, snacking, and studying, plenty of deck space for sunbathing and dolphin-spotting, the entire sea for swimming and snorkeling, and-as we shall be in a harbor most nights-plenty of activities on shore: shops, restaurants, clubs, Internet cafes, hiking.